 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Kilbey family name include Kilby, Kilbey, Killbey, Kilbee, Kilbie, Kelby and many more.

 Early Notables of the Kilbey family (pre 1700)

 Notables of this surname at this time include: Richard Kilby (1560-1620), an English scholar and priest.
 He was a graduate of Lincoln College, Oxford, which he also served as rector.
 He was appointed Regius Professor...
-Another 34 words (2 lines of text) are included under the topic Early Kilbey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kilbey family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Kilbey surname or a spelling variation of the name include : Henry Kilby settled in Virginia in 1635; Peter Kilby settled in Virginia in 1634; William Kilbye settled in Boston in 1767; Henry Kilbie settled in Virginia in 1637..